 - Set up direct deposit with your employer.
-This way money from your paycheck will get deposited into your travel bank account every time you get paid.
+This way, money from your paycheck will get deposited into your travel bank account every time you get paid.

-- Go about your life – set it, forget it and watch your travel savings grow!
+- Go about your life – set it, forget it, and watch your travel savings grow!

-Helpful Tip: Don’t wait for the day after or even the week after to move funds because you might forget.
-Automate your finances so when you get paid, a portion of your check is saved automatically for your next vacation.
+Helpful Tip: Don’t wait for the day or even the week after to move funds because you might forget.
+Automate your finances so that when you get paid, a portion of your check is saved automatically for your next vacation.

 Ways To Boost Travel Savings

 If you want to schedule additional automatic transfers after you get paid to accelerate reaching your travel savings goals, by all means, go for it.

 These additional deposits can be as small as $5 or as large as you can possibly afford.
 The rationale here is that these additional payments will boost your savings rate over time and help you reach your travel goals faster.

 Savings challenges like the 52-Week Savings Challenge or $5 Bill Challenge can help you set aside extra cash.

 A travel fund money box put in a visible place in your home or office may be another fun option to save your loose change.